hemanthlbt/hemanthlbt/README.md

-###  "Take the shit before the shit takes you!"  ----  Masteroogway , Kung Fu Panda.
+###  "Take the shit before the shit takes you!"  ----  MasterOogway , Kung Fu Panda.